temperlang/temperlang-blog/posts/tangle-of-strings.md

 types all translate to Java *int*.
 (A sealed type may have multiple sub-types that connect to the same target language type, but it must be able to answer [RTTI](https://en.wikipedia.org/wiki/Run-time_type_information) questions about them.)
 This also helps with translation in languages that conflate strings with other kinds of values.
 For example, in Perl, PHP, and MUMPS, there's no hard distinction between numbers, booleans, and strings.
 And in some older languages, it's idiomatic to represent dates as 8-digit strings.

-In Temper, we bias towards semantic choices that prevail in languages preferred for high-{performance,throughput} code, so our string comparison is lexical by code point.
+In Temper, we bias towards semantic choices that prevail in languages preferred for high-{performance,throughput} code, so our string comparison is lexical by codepoint.
 So to answer the question posed at the top of this article:

 ```js
 🐚$ temper repl